 Maybe Dadaocheng is less popular and well-known than the Huashan and Songshan creative parks – but the Dihua street has a 1920s old Shanghai vibe.
-It is a historic market street that was filled with old tea house, traditional gift shops, and historic buildings.
+It is a historic market street that was filled with old tea houses, traditional gift shops, and historic buildings.
 Today, the area is rejuvenated by adding in design stores, coffee shops, mini-theatres, and studios.
 The neighborhood is turned into an art and culture district.
-Drop by at the visitor center in front of the Yongle Market Building, and get a map and leaflet for more information of the latest shows, arts and crafts workshop, or tea tasting and demonstration programs.
+Drop by at the visitor center in front of the Yongle Market Building, and get a map and leaflet for more information on the latest shows, arts and crafts workshops, or tea tasting and demonstration programs.
 Then walk along Dihua street, explore the pottery shops, mail a postbox at the old post office, and sip a cup of tea in one of the tea houses before joining these activities or catching a show.
 I recommend Art yard Cafe – a nostalgic tea house with some good tea choices, and lovely products of teapot and tea leaves.

 Dadaocheng Wharf: https://www.travel.taipei/en/attraction/details/426

 For more Instagram-worthy moments, visit:

 “Spot” Taipei – a cultural and movie center converted from the former American Consulate in Taipei

 Banqiao 435 Art zone – beautiful mosaic artwork on the wall of an underground walking tunnel